-Community Development Halton (CDH) is grateful for the advocacy, resilience, and determination of Indigenous peoples who have fought for decades to have their truth heard and recognized; for too many years, Canadian society failed to listen to survivors and believe their stories.
+Community Development Halton (CDH) is grateful for the advocacy, resilience, and determination of First Nations, Métis, and Inuit peoples who have fought for decades to have their truth heard and recognized; for too many years, Canadian society failed to listen to survivors and believe their stories.

 This is a day for education, reflection, and listening.
-Because of the residential school system and other colonial practices, many Indigenous peoples did not grow up with their culture or language, thereby interrupting the transmission of knowledge from parent to child, Elder to child.
-On Thursday September 30th, 2021, on this first National Day for Truth and Reconciliation, we ask you to take some time to learn more about how the lived experiences, perspectives, and languages of Indigenous peoples have been excluded from the national narrative.
+Because of the residential school system and other colonial practices, many First Nations, Métis, and Inuit peoples grew up not knowing their culture or language, thereby interrupting the transmission of knowledge from parent to child, Elder to child.
+On Friday September 30, 2022, we ask you to take some time to learn more about how the lived experiences, perspectives, and languages of First Nations, Métis, and Inuit peoples have been excluded from the national narrative.

 Please take the time to explore the rich and diverse cultures, voices, experiences, and stories of First Nations, Inuit, and Métis peoples:

-• Read the Truth and Reconciliation Commission of Canada’s reports
+• Read the Truth and Reconciliation Commission of Canada’s report

 • Sign up for the free Indigenous Canada course delivered by the University of Alberta